 - 1. For a child whose parents are married or are living together, whether or not they have ever been married: - a.
 The Plan of the parent whose birthday falls earlier in the calendar year is the Primary Plan; or - b.
 If both parents have the same birthday, the Plan that has covered the parent the longest is the Primary Plan. - 2.
 For a child whose parents are divorced or separated or not living together, whether or not they have ever been married: - a.
 If a court decree states that one of the parents is responsible for the child's healthcare expenses or healthcare coverage and the Plan of that parent has actual knowledge of those terms, that Plan is primary.
+If the parent with responsibility has no health care coverage for the dependent child's health care expenses, but that parent's Spouse does, then that parent's Spouse's plan is the Primary Plan.
 This rule applies to claim determination periods commencing after the Plan is given notice of the court decree; - b.
 If a court decree states one parent is to assume primary financial responsibility for the child but does not mention responsibility for healthcare expenses, the plan of the parent assuming financial responsibility is primary; - c.
 If a court decree states that both parents are responsible for the child's healthcare expenses or healthcare coverage, the provisions of the first bullet point above (for child(ren) whose parents are married or are living together) determine the order of benefits; - d.
 If a court decree states that the parents have joint custody without specifying that one parent has responsibility for the healthcare expenses or healthcare coverage of the child, the provisions of the first bullet point above (for child(ren) whose parents are married or are living together) determine the order of benefits; or - e.
 If there is no court decree allocating responsibility for the child's healthcare expenses or healthcare coverage, the order of benefits for the child are as follows: - i.
 The Plan covering the Custodial Parent, first; - ii.
 The Plan covering the Spouse of the Custodial Parent, second; - iii.
 The Plan covering the non-custodial parent, third; and then - iv.
 The Plan covering the Spouse of the non-custodial parent, last. - 3.
 For a child covered under more than one Plan of individuals who are not the parents of the child, the provisions of the first or second bullet points above (for child(ren) whose parents are married or are living together or for child(ren) whose parents are divorced or separated or not living together) determine the order of benefits as if those individuals were the parents of the child.